alex-georgiou/fractional-arithmetic/README.md

 ## Install

-First do an `npm install fractional-arithmetic`
+First do an `npm install fractional-arithmetic`.

-Then, load the library into your code: `var Fraction = require('fractional-arithmetic').Fraction;` .
+Then, load the library into your code: `var Fraction = require('fractional-arithmetic').Fraction;`.
 You're good to go.

 ## Example usage